INTERNAL COMBUSTION ENGINES

 Lectures, practice and laboratory.

-Test bench measurements on an engine or a turbocharging system for automotive application.
+- Test bench measurements on an automotive engine.

 - M. Capobianco - “Motori a combustione interna” – Notes to the course (in Italian)